christianfosli/dotfiles/README.md

   * Builds/runs and tests pass

+  * Tag commits that represent a release version `vx.y.z` (major.minor.patch)

 * Feature branches - make dedicated (short-lived) branches for features

   * named "feature/description" e.g. "feature/add-timeline"

   * based on origin/master.
 Frequently rebase origin/master into this.

-  * merge into master when all ok
+  * merge into master when complete (typically via PR)

-* Release branches - Fork of master branch

-  * named "release/x.y.z" (major.minor.patch)

-  * the commit that represents a release should be tagged "x.y.z"

-  * if bugs preferably fix on master then cherry-pick to release branch, alternatively fix on release branch and open ticket for properly fixing on master
+### Git Flow

+* Master branch: Represents code in prod

+* Develop branch: Updated with latest features and fixes!

+* Feature branch: Branched from dev.
+Merged back to dev once done (typically via a PR)

+* Release branch: Branched from dev.
+Test.
+Branch to master AND dev when ready for prod, and tag the commit on master `vx.y`.

+* Hotfix branch: Important bug found in prod.
+Branched from master.
+  Once fixed, merge into both master and dev.

 ## quick-ref tmux